Craignair Inn – a secluded MidCoast Maine waterfront hotel

 In the beginning, the clapboard building (circa 1928) was a boarding house for the Scottish workers at the quarry on what is now the 120-acre Clark Island Preserve across the causeway.
 (Note: “Craignair” translates loosely from the Scottish as “black rock.”)
 In 1944, the building was transformed into an inn, which it has been ever since.
 Lauren and Greg are the 6th owners since then, with three of the prior owners still either in Spruce Head or in Rockland!

-The main house has 13 rooms, five of which share a hall bathroom, meaning the couple can at this time only rent a couple of those rooms that share a bath since sharing would not be safe with the risk of coronavirus.
-In a small house across the street – the “Vestry,” which used to be the community church — there are eight additional rooms, which have decks, air conditioning, and are a bit more spacious, and are also pet-friendly.
-A parking lot between the two is convenient for your road trip travel and for stashing all the things you need to stay safe and healthy while traveling.
+The main house has 13 rooms, five of which share a hall bathroom with others.
+In a small house behind the main inn, one finds the “Vestry,” which used to be the community church.
+In it, there are eight additional rooms, which have decks, air conditioning, and are a bit more spacious, and are also pet-friendly.
+A parking lot between the two is convenient for your road trip travel and also provides space for visitors to the island preserve.
+The two also have expanded the lot since their start and added electric vehicle charging stations to fulfill more of their sustainable promise.

-At this MidCoast Maine waterfront hotel, I stayed in the St. George room on the 3rd floor of the main house, a corner room with three windows for superior cross breezes and never-ending views of the ocean, tides, stars and island.
+For my first stay at this MidCoast Maine waterfront hotel, I stayed in the St. George room on the third floor of the main house, a corner room with three windows for superior cross breezes and never-ending views of the ocean, tides, stars and island.
 The rooms are not expansive suites, but have a clean, tidy, historic feel that is all you need.
-My room has a ceiling fan, and all rooms have full amenities, extra ports for USB charging and more plugs, and plenty of plushy towels.
+My room had a ceiling fan, and all rooms have full amenities, extra ports for USB charging and more plugs, and plenty of plushy towels.
 Oh, and the Wi-Fi worked fantastically (although I certainly didn’t stream movies – too much great outdoors stuff to do!).
+With wood floors and vintage wood chairs, you do have to be conscious of guests above and below you — it is an old building, after all.

-Breakfasts are included, and you get to choose from a menu with a nice variety.
-Plus, Greg (the usual morning chef) and Lauren will be happy to modify or change up something for you as needed or desired.
-Since both are vegan, choices include a variety of healthier options, too, along with the traditional.
-For example, a breakfast burrito with sweet potato hash can also have served over a bed of greens (my fave!), and Maine blueberry pancakes come with local Maine maple syrup.
+Breakfasts are included with stays, and you get to choose from a menu with a nice variety, including vegetarian, vegan and healthy choices, in part because both Lauren and Greg are vegan and emphasis their own personal health and fitness.
+The breakfast menu changes up occasionally: My first stay I enjoyed a breakfast burrito with sweet potato hash can also have served over a bed of greens (my fave!), and of course I had to try the Maine blueberry pancakes with local Maine maple syrup.
 You also get a choice of sides, juice, and all the locally roasted dark coffee you want.
+They have since added bowls that are easily adapted to cater to varying dietary needs.

-New as of late June 2020 is the “Clark Bar,” which is a newly created bar area in the main dining room of this MidCoast Maine waterfront inn with a window to the deck for outdoor ordering.
-Guests, community members, or visitors to Clark Island can saunter over, order soft drinks, hard drinks, ice cream, or snacks and take it away or enjoy it on the back lawn.
+New as of late June 2020 is the “Clark Bar,” which is a freshly created bar area in the main dining room of this MidCoast Maine waterfront inn with a window to the deck for outdoor ordering.
+Guests, community members, or visitors to Clark Island can saunter over, order soft drinks, hard drinks, ice cream, or snacks and alcoholic beverages, and take it all away or enjoy on the back lawn, which since my first stay has been expanded to include additional fire pits, seating areas, and games.

 All in all, the Craignair Inn is a delightful choice for top MidCoast Maine waterfront lodging with a personal feel for travelers that are either passing through, dashing from sight to sight, or just wanting to relax in a secluded setting.